Epistemic diversity across language models mitigates knowledge collapse: Introduction

-The optimal ecosystem diversity observed in our experiments suggests that a similar optimum may exist in reality.
 As AI models become increasingly incorporated into major institutions such as science, education, government, and economics, a collapse toward the most dominant ideas could have severe societal implications.
-These risks extend beyond knowledge production and may also impact domains of epistemic and social justice.
+The results of our experiments suggest that differentiation of models could be a significant factor in mitigating such collapse.